Sentinel-1 Burst InSAR Product Guide¶

 Polarization refers to the direction of travel of an electromagnetic wave.
 A horizontal wave is transmitted so that it oscillates in a plane parallel to the surface imaged, while a vertical wave oscillates in a plane perpendicular to the surface imaged.

 For InSAR applications, processing is generally performed on the co-pol (VV or HH) data and not on the cross-pol (VH or HV) data.
-Also, each image used in an InSAR pair is required to be the same polarization - two HH images of the same area could form a valid pair, while a single HH with a single VV of the same area would not.
+Each image used in an InSAR pair must be the same polarization - two HH acquisitions of the same area could form a valid pair, and two VV acquisitions of the same area could form a valid pair, but you cannot pair an HH acquisition with a VV acquisition to generate an interferogram.

 The term baseline refers to the physical distance between the two vantage points from which images used as an InSAR pair are acquired.
 The baseline is decomposed into perpendicular (also called normal) and parallel components, as shown in Figure 2.